My Car Has Broken Down – Should I Tow It Myself or Call a Recovery Truck?

 First Things First: Am I Safe Where I Am?

-Before thinking about towing or recovery, the most important question I had to ask myself was:
+Before thinking about towing or recovery, the most important question I had to ask myself was: "Is this a safe place for my car to be broken down?"

-The Highway Code highlights that breakdowns on motorways are especially dangerous, and vehicles should be recovered by professionals wherever possible.
+If you're on a motorway, a busy dual carriageway, a blind bend, or anywhere with fast-moving traffic, the answer is usually no. The Highway Code is clear that breakdowns in these locations are especially dangerous, and vehicles should be recovered by professionals wherever possible.
 You can read the official guidance here: 👉 Highway Code - Rules for drivers and motorcyclists

 This alone made me seriously consider calling a recovery truck.
 See our Guide to Car Recovery for more on what to do in an emergency.